pol-cova/GoGinit/README.md

-Here's the updated and attractive `README.md` for GoGinit:

----

 # GoGinit 🚀

 **GoGinit** is a CLI tool for initializing Go backend projects with ease.
 Perfect for kickstarting your Go projects with structured templates and framework options!